waveciou/waveciou/README.md

 ## 👀 #waveciou

-My name is 丘惟夫, I am a frontend developer from Taipei, Taiwan.
+My name is 丘惟夫, I am a frontend developer from Taiwan.

-I have 5 years experience of website development and currently working at e-commerce company.
+I have 5 years experience of website development and currently working at e-commerce company in Taipei, Taiwan.
 I keen on research CSS and JavaScript, and use them to create some funny projects.
-I think the frontend programer is not only engineer but also a creator.
+I think the frontend programers are not only engineers but also creators.
 I hope I can use my skills to make the world a better place.

 ## 🔗 How to reach me